jumpinlabs/rrule_parser/README.md

 # RRuleParser

-This gem allows you to parse RRULE expressions as defined in RFC #2445
+This gem allows you to parse RRULE expressions as defined in RFC [RFC 2445](https://www.ietf.org/rfc/rfc2445.txt)

 TODO: